TrueBlocks/trueblocks-core/src/apps/chifra/internal/names/README.md

-  -l, --all          include all (including custom) names in the search -c, --custom       include only custom named account in the search -p, --prefund      include prefund accounts in the search -n, --named        include well know token and airdrop addresses in the search -a, --addr         display only addresses in the results (useful for scripting, assumes --no_header) -g, --tags         export the list of tags and subtags only -x, --fmt string   export format, one of [none|json*|txt|csv]
+  -l, --all          include all (including custom) names in the search -c, --custom       include only custom named account in the search -p, --prefund      include prefund accounts in the search -a, --addr         display only addresses in the results (useful for scripting, assumes --no_header) -g, --tags         export the list of tags and subtags only -x, --fmt string   export format, one of [none|json*|txt|csv]